 The bill H. 3280 proposes amendments to Section 24-21-950 of the South Carolina Code of Laws, which outlines the guidelines for determining eligibility for pardon consideration.
-The amendments include grammatical and technical changes to the existing text, ensuring clarity in the language used.
-Notably, the bill deletes the provision that requires inmates to be considered for pardons before their parole eligibility dates, except under extraordinary circumstances.
-This change aims to streamline the pardon process and provide more flexibility in how individuals can seek pardons.
+The amendments include grammatical and technical changes to the existing text.
+Notably, the bill deletes the provision that requires inmates to be considered for pardons before their parole eligibility dates, except in cases where they can provide evidence of extraordinary circumstances.

 Latest Version: 24-21-950